 We have a client with "upper-crossed syndrome", meaning they have a postural distortion pattern that involves rounding of the upper back with rounded/forward shoulders and forward-head posture.

-The massage therapist knows that a major focus of their session would be to massage and stretch the locked-short pectoral shoulder girdle protraction muscles.
+The massage therapist knows that a major focus of their session would be to massage and stretch the locked-short pectoral shoulder girdle protractor "push" muscles.
 Loosening the pecs would allow the client to open their shoulder girdles back into retraction for optimal stretch and release the pull on the shoulder girdle.
 But if this is all that is done, and if the retractor "pull" muscles of the shoulder girdles (rhomboids and trapezius, especially middle trapezius) are weak, the client would not be able to maintain this position of a neutral shoulder girdle retraction and would fall back into protraction.

 How many times have you told yourself to sit up straight only to find yourself slumped back over once you took your mind off of it?
 Did you straighten up as you read this?

-On the other hand, a major focus of a strength program would be to strengthen the retractor musculature to bring the shoulder girdles back into retraction.
+On the other hand, a major focus of a strength program would be to strengthen the "pull" musculature to bring the shoulder girdles back into retraction.
 But if this is all that is done, their efforts will be thwarted by tight pectoral shoulder girdle protraction musculature that would not allow for the retractor muscles to bring the shoulder girdles back into full range of motion.
 These muscles are also usually in a state of forced "protective contraction."
 Muscles in forced contraction often trigger pain outputs which may prevent you from performing the necessary movement to strengthen the muscles.